-- MemDataList = [TaggedValue ...]
+- MemDataList = [{Tag, Size}]

-- TaggedValue = {Tag, Value}

-- Value = integer()

 - Tag = atom()

+- Size = int()

-Gets system dependent memory data.
-The result is returned as a list containing tagged tuples, where the tag can be one of the following:
+Invokes a memory check and returns the resulting, system dependent, data as a list of tagged tuples, where Tag can be one of the following:

-- total_memory The total amount of memory (in bytes) available to the Erlang emulator, allocated and free.
+- total_memory The total amount of memory available to the Erlang emulator, allocated and free.
 May or may not be equal to the amount of memory configured in the system. - free_memory The amount of free memory available to the Erlang emulator for allocation. - system_total_memory The amount of memory available to the whole operating system.
 This may well be equal to total_memory but not necessarily. - largest_free The size of the largest contiguous free memory block available to the Erlang emulator. - number_of_free The number of free blocks available to the Erlang runtime system.
 This gives a fair indication of how fragmented the memory is.